node-m2m/m2m/Readme.md

 ```
 The next time you run your application, it will start automatically using a saved user token.

-However, after a grace period of 15 minutes, it will ask again for your credentials  to restart your application for security reason.
+However, after a grace period of 15 minutes, you need to provide your security code to restart your application.

 Also at anytime, you can re-authenticate with an *-r* flag with full credentials if you're having difficulty or issues restarting your application as shown below.
 ```js